 An exercise ball is a flexible ball made of soft elastic material.
 It has a valve system which serves as an air passageway and controls air pressure through deflation.
 When filled with air, its diameter ranges from 13 inches (35 cm) to 33 inches (85 cm).

 That big colored balls you see at the gym have several names; Fitness balls, stability balls, exercise balls, Swiss balls, fit balls, yoga balls or physio balls.
 Fitness ball is a fun and cheap way to add to your fitness routines, can be used by kids, adults, and senior adults.
+Some doctors and therapists have also recommended them as therapy balls, for patients to use them as therapy in recovering from their injuries.
+Therapy balls are very popular with athletes, sportsmen, and sportswomen while they recuperate between exercise and practices too.

 If you ever tried one, you might find it hard to maintain your stability.
 Exercise balls are unstable, which challenges and engages core muscles while performing strengthening exercises.
+You can use exercise ball anywhere for your fun indoor or outdoor activities.

 How to use an exercise ball when you are a beginner?